 Finally, we talked about his essay.
 I’ll be honest; the topic was trite (about learning through basketball and overcoming odds).
 Admittedly, I was packing for a trip at that point, so I was a bit distracted (and not being paid for this time or advice).
 But here’s the bottom line: the topic doesn’t matter anyway.

 I’ve been reading essays for over 15 years.
 I’ve read for several institutions, two testing agencies, and various scholarship competitions.
 Conservatively, I’ve looked at more than 10,000 essays by now.
 I wouldn’t be surprised if it’s more, and I know plenty of people on my staff and around the country who put that number to shame.

 But as somewhat of an expert, I firmly believe there is no utterly unique topic.
 Sports analogy about life, failure, and triumph?
 Heard it.
 Mission trip to a third-world country, including multiple transportation modes, animal crossings, and flat tires?
 Check.
 Family drama where you displayed tremendous patience, empathy, and wisdom beyond your years?
 Sure.

 The list goes on: brutal coach/teacher turned advocate… stuck out a horrible summer job that provided valuable lessons and renewed focus and direction … beloved grandparent who moved in, built close friendships, died, but taught a lot of valuable lessons in life and death (this one often doubles as an excuse for late app submission as well)…second verse, same as the first.

 As Ecclesiastes says, “When it comes to college admission, there is nothing new under the sun” RCV (Rick Clark Version).
 Does that mean the essay does not matter?
 That you should resign yourself to mediocrity?
 Not at all!

 I think your energy should not be spent on selecting the topic.
-Start writing once you figure out which question you want to answer, meaning you have something to say or are somewhat excited to respond.
+Start writing once you figure out which question to answer, meaning you have something to say or are somewhat excited to respond.

 Find Your Voice